Self management is a confusing concept that often includes so many moving parts it becomes hard to keep track of anything.

 Freedom and Autonomy

-Everyone does things differently and, in a self-managing organization, that’s absolutely fine.
+Everyone does things differently and, in a self managed team or self managed organization, that's absolutely fine.

 Let's look back to the electric bill example.